Stremio/stremio-addon-sdk/docs/README.md

 This method expects a string with the url to your `manifest.json` file.

 Publish your add-on to the central server.
 After using this method your add-on will be available in the Community Add-ons list in Stremio for users to install and use.
 Your add-on needs to be publicly available with a URL in order for this to happen, as local add-ons that are not publicly available cannot be used by other Stremio users.

-#### `publishToDir()`

-@TODO

-This method expects a string with a folder name.

-Publishes your add-on to a directory.
-This creates a static version of your add-on in a folder that can then be [published with now.sh](https://github.com/Stremio/stremio-static-addon-example) or uploaded to a web server.
-As this is a static version of your add-on it is not scallable and presumes you are not using a database.
-Alternatively, you can use a database and re-publish your add-on to a directory periodically to update data.

 #### `serveHTTP(addonInterface, options)`